-Right from the very beginning of the project, the testing team must collaborate with the business stake holders and the business analysts to understand the business requirement of the application.
+Right from the very beginning of the project, the testing team must collaborate with the business stakeholders and the business analysts to understand the business requirement of the application.
 Requirements are gathered as per customer needs and documented by financial experts or business analysts.
-To write requirements on more than one subject matter experts are involved as the application might be involving integration of different domains or the application might contain multiple lines of business in a single domain.
-For Example: A banking application may have separate modules for transfers, credit Cards, reports, loan accounts, bill payments, trading Etc.
+To write requirements on more than one subject matter experts are involved as the application might be involving the integration of different domains or the application might contain multiple lines of business in a single domain.
+For Example, A banking application may have separate modules for transfers, credit cards, reports, loan accounts, bill payments, trading Etc.

-The deliverable of requirement gathering is reviewed by all the stakeholders such as QA Engineers, Development leads and Peer Business Analysts.
-They cross check that neither existing business workflows nor new workflows are violated.
+The deliverable of requirement gathering is reviewed by all the stakeholders such as QA Engineers, Development leads, and Peer Business Analysts.
+They cross-check that neither existing business workflows nor new workflows are violated.
 The Business Scenarios are derived in such a way that all Business Requirements are covered.
-Business Scenarios are high level scenarios without any detailed steps, further these Business Scenarios are reviewed by Business Analyst to ensure all of Business Requirements are met and it’s easier for BAs to review high level scenarios than reviewing low level detailed Test Cases.
+Business Scenarios are high-level scenarios without any detailed steps, further, these Business Scenarios are reviewed by Business Analyst to ensure all of the Business Requirements are met and it’s easier for BAs to review high-level scenarios than reviewing low-level detailed Test Cases.

 A financial application may be interacting with or a part of different domain applications.
 It is necessary that the tester is equipped with adequate knowledge of the domain that is being involved.

-Are we going to test the BFSI applications (Banking, Financial Services and Insurance) just for UI or functionality or security or load or stress?
-No. We should know what the user requirements in banking are, working procedures, commerce background, and exposure to brokerage etc and should test application accordingly, then only we can say that our testing is enough.
-When we know the functional domain better we can better write and execute more test cases and can effectively simulate the end user actions which are distinctly a big advantage.
+Are we going to test the BFSI applications (Banking, Financial Services, and Insurance) just for UI or functionality or security or load or stress?
+No. We should know what the user requirements in banking are, working procedures, commerce background, and exposure to brokerage, etc, and should test the application accordingly, then only we can say that our testing is enough.
+When we know the functional domain better we can better write and execute more test cases and can effectively simulate the end-user actions which are distinctly a big advantage.

 For example, in the below illustration, it is shown, how the financial applications can be integrated with the different domain applications.